Personalize selling with product rec quizzes 👉

 9. Looking good!
 Did you know that you can add rules to your Logic map without dragging and dropping links between questions?
 To edit a question’s Logic, just click on the step for that question from the Logic Map.

 You can then edit the question’s Logic from the left-hand side of the panel.
-Just click + Add rule to start creating a new rule:
+Just click + Add rule to start creating a new rule.

 For example, here we’ll add a rule to the Number question, which asks about project budget.
 Since you have a tight schedule and can’t take on every project, you might only want to offer a Calendly appointment to leads with a certain budget, while accepting other projects as you’re able.

-Here’s what your Logic Map looks like after setting up the three rules shown here:
+Here’s what your Logic Map looks like after setting up the three rules shown here.

-10. Remember that you can also use Logic to change the value of typeform scores, Hidden Fields, and variables based on question answers.
+10. Remember that you can also use Logic to change the value of form scores, Hidden Fields, and variables based on question answers.
 Click on each feature name to learn more about how it works.

 Once you’ve finished, click Save at the bottom of the panel.

-Your typeform is live, and your lead-gen powers are off the charts.
+Your form is live, and your lead-gen powers are off the charts.
 Go ahead, celebrate!
 If you have any questions later on about Logic in Typeform, these guides will be right there to lend a hand.

 Tap into our community knowledge